olmallet81/URT/README.md

 This class has 2 functions:
     - "get_stats()" taking the same Vector "x" and Matrix "y" as arguments, it computes the additional OLS regression statistics
     - "show()" outputs the results
-    NB: I made the choice not to copy the Vector "y" and Matrix "x" when declaring an object OLS for performance reasons, when "x" becomes large it can quickly lead to a significative difference in term of performance.
     - code example using Armadillo:
     ```
     #include "./URT/include/URT.hpp"